Scheduly-io/scheduler_documentation/source/index.html.md

 --------- | -----------
 200 Ok | Happy path.
 Schedule has been received correctly.
 Sit back and enjoy.
 400 Bad Request | Woops!
 Something is wrong in the request.
 Either no body has been given, the body is not valid json or some required field is missing.
-401 Unauthorized | This means either the X-API-KEY header is not set, it is set with a wrong format, the API key is expired or no longer valid.
+401 Unauthorized | This means either the Authorization header is not set, it is set with a wrong format, the API key is expired or no longer valid.
 Please check the [authentication](/#authentication) part.

 ## Receiving Triggered Schedules (Webhook Request)